pymedphys/pymedphys/README.rst

 PyMedPhys is what it is today due to its maintainers and developers.
-The currently active developers and maintainers of PyMedPhys as well as their company/hospital logos in both in alphabetical order are given below:
+The currently active developers and maintainers of PyMedPhys as well as their company/hospital logos in alphabetical order are given below:

 * `Matthew Sobolewski`_, `Northern Beaches Cancer Care`_, `Cancer Care Associates`_, Australia